Jacinto27/vscode-R_Wiki/RStudio-addin-support.md

 - `{AlignAssign}`
 - `{blogdown}`
   - Live preview in VSCode works but viewer colour theme interacts with site colour theme.
-Choose a light theme for light site preview.
+Choose a light theme for light site preview or explicitly set the website background color, e.g., `body {background-color: white;}`, in CSS files.
 - `{docthis}`
 - `{sinew}`
   - The interactive oxygen generator polls the active document_context, which is